2016 Colchester Borough Council election

-Elections to Colchester Borough Council took place on 5 May 2016.
-Colchester Borough Council normally elects one third of its councillors each year, however, due to boundary changes, the whole council is up for election.
+The 2016 Colchester Borough Council election took place on 5 May 2016 to elect members to Colchester Borough Council in Essex, England.
+This was on the same day as other local elections across the United Kingdom.
+The whole council was up for election on new ward boundaries.
+The total number of councillors on the council was reduced by 9 from 60 to 51 seats.

-Prior to this election, the cabinet (8 seats) was held by a coalition including the Liberal Democrats (5 seats), the Labour Party (2 seats) and a Highwoods & Stanway Independent (1 seat).
-Paul Smith (Liberal Democrat), a councillor from St. John's ward, was elected Leader of the Council by 32 to 28 votes.
+Prior to this election, the cabinet (8 seats) was held by a coalition including the Liberal Democrats (5 seats), the Labour Party (2 seats) and an Independent (1 seat).
+Following the election, Liberal Democrat councillor Paul Smith (St Anne's & St John's) was elected leader of the council with 32 votes for and 28 against.

-Each voter had three available votes instead of the usual one vote.

 Background

-Following the 2015 election the Liberal Democrat-Labour-Independent coalition maintained control of the Council, although with a much reduced majority (14 to 4).
-The Liberal Democrats suffered heavy losses in North and West Colchester with 4 councillors being unseated, all by the Conservative Party.
-The Conservatives subsequently became the largest party on the Council but short of a majority by 4 councillors.
+Following the 2015 election the Liberal Democrat-Labour-Independent coalition maintained control of the Council, although with a much reduced majority of 4 seats.
+The Liberal Democrats suffered heavy losses in north and west Colchester with 4 councillors being unseated, all by the Conservative Party.
+The Conservatives subsequently became the largest party on the council but short of a majority by 4 councillors.

-Although failing to win additional seats, the Labour Party made moderate gains in vote share across the Borough.
-Following a promising performance at the 2014 election, the UK Independence Party failed to build on their success and lost in vote share across Colchester, failing to take a single ward.
-Like UKIP, and despite a notable boost in local and national membership, the Green Party of England and Wales also fell in vote share and failed to win any seats.
-However, both UKIP and the Green Party received the highest number of votes for their respective parties in a Colchester local election.
+Although failing to win additional seats, the Labour Party made moderate gains in vote share across the borough and successfully defend their held seats.
+Following a promising performance at the 2014 election, UKIP failed to build on their success and lost in vote share across the borough, failing to take a single ward.
+Despite a notable boost in local and national membership, the Green Party also fell in vote share and failed to win any seats.
+However, both UKIP and the Green Party received the highest number of votes for their respective parties in a Colchester local election to date.

-Prior to the election, Independent member for Stanway, Laura Sykes, resigned her post as Borough Councillor due to moving away from the area.
+Prior to the election, Independent member for Stanway, Laura Sykes, resigned her post as borough councillor due to moving away from the area.
 This left the ruling coalition with a majority of 3 over the Conservative group.

 Boundary Changes

-A boundary review was undertaken throughout 2014/2015 as part of a review of local authority electoral wards.
-The new electoral wards have taken effect from this election reducing the number of councillors by 9 (from 60 to 51), reducing the number of wards by 10 (from 27 to 17) and standardising the number of councillors representing each ward (3 councillors per ward).
-Each ward is designed to contain approximately 8,000 electors, taking into account the projected population growth over the next 10 years.
+A boundary review was undertaken throughout 2014-2015 as part of a review of local authority electoral wards.
+The new electoral wards took effect at this election.
+The changes reduced the overall number of councillors on the council by 9 (60 to 51 seats), reduced the number of wards by 10 (27 to 17 wards) and standardised the number of councillors representing each ward (3 councillors per ward).
+Each ward was designed to contain approximately 8,000 electors, taking into account the projected population growth over the next 10 years.

 Summary

-Results
+Election result

-The total number of seats on the council was reduced from 60 to 51 seats, resulting in a nominal loss of 5 Conservative and 4 Liberal Democrats councillors.
+The total number of seats on the council was reduced from 60 to 51 seats, resulting in a nominal loss of 5 Conservative and 4 Liberal Democrat councillors.
 This is reflected in the changes in seats.